yk-tuturu/study-app/frontend/README.md

 decorate.tsx is halfway there
 I already made a test login account under tuturu@gmail.com, password: 12345678

+If you want to run the frontend together with the backend, make sure you go to config.ts and update the url there. replace the ip address with the ip address of your own computer. this thing is just there so that i can run the app on an external device (ie a physical phone)

 features added:
 - login/signup
 - the timer system (but for now the timer just continues running when you put the app in the background)
 - the timer can be paused or terminated early
 - you can add subjects and select the corresponding subject to study for
-- basic decorating ui is up, but all the values are hardcoded so far, need to connect to backend
+- basic decorating ui is up, but all the values are hardcoded so far, need to connect to backend, index page also doesnt reflect your equipped accessories

 TODO:
 - make the decorate page actually connect to the backend